fguevaravas/crwdpt/README.md

-# Cloaking for random walks using a discrete potential theory
+# A potential theory on weighted graphs
 This code reproduces the figures in the manuscript _A potential theory on weighted graphs_ by Trent DeGiovanni and Fernando Guevara Vasquez.

 For the associated preprint see: [arXiv:2405.07961](https://arxiv.org/abs/2405.07961).